CSC207-UofT/course-project-group-047-1/phase2/design_document.md

 easier to use and to be tested separately.

-**Package Strategy & Codes refactoring & Organization:**
+**Package Strategy & Codes refactoring:**

 We put our classes into packages by four layers, from high level to low level: entity, use_case, interface_adapter, and external_interface, and another folder 'file' is to store text file under database.
 We think this is easy for us to locate a class file or a text file, and if anyone wants to extend our project by adding new classes they know where to put these classes.
 This also helps us to be clear on which class belongs to which layer so that we don't accidentally violate the clean architecture.
-Throughout the project constantly checked for codes smells and bad coding styles and fix them as wee see them.
+Throughout the project we constantly checked for codes smells and bad coding styles and fix them as wee see them.
 For example, we combined classes with the same responsibility, see
 [Pull request 22](https://github.com/CSC207-UofT/course-project-group-047-1/pull/22).
 We also